hndoss/hndoss.github.io/_posts/2021-01-25-schedule-smoke-test-on-gitlab.md

 You can find more information reading the [official documentation](https://docs.gitlab.com/ee/api/pipeline_schedules.html#pipeline-schedule-variables).

 ### Calculating Time After 15 Minutes
-Date is a command available in virtually all linux distributions because is part of [GNU coreutils](https://www.gnu.org/software/coreutils).
-With this tool, adding 15 minutes to the current time is very simple:
+Date is a command available in virtually all linux distributions since is part of [GNU coreutils](https://www.gnu.org/software/coreutils).
+With it, adding 15 minutes to the current time is very simple:

 ```bash
 AFTER_15_MINUTES=$(date -d '15 mins')
 echo "${AFTER_15_MINUTES}"
 ```

-Now we need a script to simplify and abstract the scheduling, activation and deactivation of the pipeline
+Now we need a script to simplify and abstract the scheduling, activation and deactivation of the pipeline:

 ```bash
 #!/bin/bash